KatyaRobinson/100-days-of-code/log.md

 ### Day 31: February 2, 2017

-**Today's Progress**: Form validation finally works YES! :)))  Restyled BringMeToTop arrow so it's visible on white background
+**Today's Progress**: Form validation finally works YES! :)))  Restyled BringMeToTop arrow so it's visible on white background.
+Started working on log in page for site admin

 **To Do Next**

 <strong>Functionality: </strong>
 - Make services menu open on button click. - jQuery
 - Add social media icons to the footer and header. - HTML, CSS